jpeak5/csc4356/docs/devnotes.md

+##2012-09-23
+Using the hello teapot example combined with lecture slides example code and with GL docs.
+##2012-09-22
+Have been grappling with C pointers and their use in arrays.
+Also coming to understand that the Util3D modules are exactly that: modules to be incorporated in a given project.

 ##2012-09-18
 This is the first entry for this file.
 See below for a from-memory account of work done up to this point.